 12. Go bar-hopping in Strait Street

-Formerly a red light district, this long narrow street in Valletta is nowadays brimming with cosy taverns and quirky bars.
+Formerly a red light district, this long narrow street in Valletta is lined with cosy taverns and quirky bars.
 Most of these places have outdoor seating, so you can enjoy a nice glass of wine or a craft beer in one of the most atmospheric streets in Valletta.

 One not-to-miss wine bar is Trabuxu on Strait Street, which is located in a 400-year-old vaulted cellar and serves a wide selection of wine and cheeses.

 13. See the treasures at St. John’s Co-Cathedral

 St. John’s Co-Cathedral is possibly Valletta’s most popular attraction.